vijayyevatkar/cowhen/README.md

 # Steps to Run on Macbook
 1. Install Python3 (Skip this if you have python3):  <https://docs.python-guide.org/starting/install3/osx/>
+2. Clone the repo or download the zip and cd to the downloaded directory.
-2. Open Terminal on Mac and run the following.
+3. Open Terminal and run the following.
    $ python3 pip install requests
    $ python3 remindByDistrict.py
-3. Follow on screen instructions and the script will keep running in the background.
+4. Follow on screen instructions and the script will keep running in the background.
-4. Get back to your daily work 🤷‍♂️
+5. Get back to your daily work 🤷‍♂️

 # Steps to Run on Windows 10
 1. Install Python3 (Skip this if you have python3):
    a.
 Just Open command prompt and type "python3" and hit enter.
 Microsoft store will be opened and python3 is free there.
 Just click on install!
+2. Clone the repo or download the zip and cd to the downloaded directory.
-2. Open Command Prompt on Windows and run the following.
+3. Open Command Prompt on Windows and run the following.
    $ python3 installDependencies.py
    $ python3 remindByDistrict.py
-3. Follow on screen instructions and the script will keep running in the background.
+4. Follow on screen instructions and the script will keep running in the background.
-4. Get back to your daily work 🤷‍♂️
+5. Get back to your daily work 🤷‍♂️

 ## Happy Cowin Slot Booking!